 Since 2.6 and the major Vengeance improvements, plus the changes made in 3.0, the Vengeance rotation is far more set in stone.
 Vengeance has very little RNG besides crits, but most players have an inaccurate or simplified rotation.
 The general BiS (best in slot) RAID opener in Vengeance is:

-After this opener, you then flow into the main priority system.
+After the opener, you then flow into the priority system.

-The Vigilance / Vengeance Rotation lasts 12 seconds for a minor rotation, and every Major Rotation is 36 seconds assuming the rotation is carried out perfectly.
+The Vigilance / Vengeance Rotation lasts 11 seconds for a minor rotation, and every Major Rotation is 32.616 seconds long, and a full circuit is 65.232 seconds assuming the rotation is carried out perfectly.
 Every major rotation, the DoT’s realign in a way similar to the opener for another pass at the rotation.